WenxuanZhang/2014-lab1/README.md

   - CSS provides the presentational layer of a page
   - Javascript provides interaction with the page.

 The presentation slides used in the labs are attached.
-Topics include basics of HTMl, Javascript, CSS, and quick introduction to SVG and libraries([jQuery],[d3.js],[Twitter Bootstrap]).
+Topics include basics of HTMl, Javascript, CSS, and quick introduction to SVG and libraries ([jQuery], [d3.js], and[Twitter Bootstrap]).

 Version
 ----